 Surprisingly, milk is bad for cats.
 It is generally not life-threatening, but will cause discomfort and indigestion.
 Dairy products are overly fatty and cats sometimes have trouble tolerating it.

 These vegetables contain thiosuphate.
 It damages red blood cells and can cause anemia in both cats and dogs.

 8) Bones from meat

 It seems natural to give a dog a bone, but your canine can choke on it or the bone could splinter and cause obstructions or lacerations; and cooked bones are much more dangerous than raw ones.
 It is better to buy ones specifically made for dogs.
-Check out our friends at Bully Bites, LLC for a water buffalo horn for your dog to chew on!
+Check out our friends at Bully Bites, LLC for a for your dog to chew on!